22940dev/hugo-frameview/content/likes.md

 ## Simplicity
 I love using only what I need and nothing else.
 If an item brings no value to my life, I get rid of it.

-I love focusing on solving problems that matter to me.
+I love [focusing on solving problems](https://wiki.nikitavoloboev.xyz/focusing/focusing.html) that matter to me.
 Cutting out any noise or distractions in the process.
-I

 ## Quotes
 Below are some of my favourite quotes that I love.
 Starting with my favourite quote of all by Alan Watts.